Learn More

 • Simpler compliance with monthly/quarterly filing only

-The legal basis for these distinctions comes from Article 2 of the Law on Personal Income Tax No. 04/2007/QH12 and Circular No. 111/2013/TT-BTC issued by Vietnam’s Ministry of Finance.
+The legal basis for these distinctions comes from Article 2 of the Law on Personal Income Tax No. 04/2007/QH12, as amended by Personal Income Tax Law 2025 (Law No. 109/2025/QH15), with deduction rates specified in Article 10 and Resolution 110/2025/UBTVQH15 issued by Vietnam’s National Assembly Standing Committee.

 How Does the 183-Day Rule Work for Foreign Teachers in Vietnam?